mdeous/dradis-osvulndb/README.md

 The idea is to be able to use a MediaWiki as a library of re-usable report entries for your projects.

-The plugin performs a text search against the WikiMedia API.
+The add-on performs a text search against the WikiMedia API.
 See http://www.mediawiki.org/wiki/API for further reference.

-The plugin requires Dradis 3.0 or higher.
+The add-on requires Dradis 3.0 or higher.

 ## More information